henrychao24/fiesta/README.md

 ![Tivi](https://raw.githubusercontent.com/chrisbanes/tivi/master/art/banner.png)

-# Tivi 📺 (work-in-progress 👷🔧️👷‍♀️⛏)
+# Fiesta 📺 (work-in-progress 👷🔧️👷‍♀️⛏)

 **This is not an official Google product**

-Tivi is a **work-in-progress** TV show tracking Android app, which connects to [Trakt.tv](https://www.trakt.tv).
+Fiesta is a **work-in-progress** TV show tracking Android app, which connects to [Trakt.tv](https://www.trakt.tv).
 It is still in its early stages of development and currently only contains two pieces of UI.
 It is under heavy development.

 ## Android development

-Tivi is an app which attempts to use the latest cutting edge libraries and tools.
+Fiesta is an app which attempts to use the latest cutting edge libraries and tools.
 As a summary:

  * Entirely written in [Kotlin](https://kotlinlang.org/)
  * Uses [RxJava](https://github.com/ReactiveX/RxJava) 2